ITV/scala-pact/README.md

 The intention is to create helper objects in the future for running common tasks like executing shell scripts but at the moment the functions are pure Scala and it's up to you how you use them.

-## Pact file delivery via Pact Broker
+## Pact File Distribution via Pact Broker
 During a build process you will need some mechanism for delivering the Pact files your consumer tests generate to your provider ready for verification.

-You can do this any way you like, they are just json files after all, but we are currently exploring [pact-broker](https://github.com/bethesque/pact_broker).
-Pact broker is a Ruby service that allows you to post and look up versioned Pact files.
+You can do this any way you like, they are just JSON files after all, but we are currently exploring [pact-broker](https://github.com/bethesque/pact_broker).
+Pact Broker is a Ruby service that allows you to post and look up versioned Pact files.

 *An opinionated note on versioning:* Focus on versioning your API's not your Pact files!
-It can be handy to have versions of Pact files around but you should not being pushing a breaking API changes and communicating them to your provider with versioned Pact files.
+It can be handy to have versions of Pact files around but you should not be pushing a breaking API changes and communicating them to your provider with versioned Pact files.
 A breaking API change is a new API version.
 Theoretically your provider should always be able to ask for the latest Pact files for each API version and have confidence that they are correct.

-## Pact tests VS Integration tests
+## Pact Tests vs Integration Tests
 Technically, when you write a Pact test you are creating an integration test, in that:

 1. You write some client code to make the call to your provider;
-2. You then write a test using a mock that expects a request and gives a response to a real http call;
+2. You then write a test using a mock that expects a request and gives a response to a real HTTP call;
 3. You check the results are what you expected.

 The *purpose* of Pact and Integration tests is different though.
 A Pact test is there to describe the agreed contract between one service and another from the perspective of the consumer.
 An integration test can describe the relationship but not in a way that you can share with your provider for verification.
 Additionally Integration tests are good for testing failure cases where Pact tests are not.